python-poetry/poetry/docs/docs/configuration.md

         This configuration will be ignored, and parallel execution disabled when running Python 2.7 under Windows.

+### `installer.max-workers`: int

+Set the maximum number of workers while using the parallel installer.
+Defaults to `number_of_cores + 4`.

+!!!note:
+        This configuration will be ignored when `installer.parallel` is set to false.

 ### `virtualenvs.create`: boolean

 Create a new virtual environment if one doesn't already exist.